Dr Alice Moseley

 I am currently working on research projects that address the operation and mitigation of cognitive bias in the bureaucracy (BA/ Leverhulme), and which use deliberative methods such as citizens juries and citizens assemblies to engage publics in community visioning and policy development on environmental policy topics (UKRI EPPE and ESRC IAA projects).

-I teach various undergraduate and postgraduate modules, including a Behavioural Public Policy and a new Third Year Experiential Learning Module co-convened with Dr Lise Herman: Deliberating the Climate Emergency: The Citizens Assembly module.
-I also teach on the Exeter MPA and am convenor of the MPA with Applied Studies Programme.
+I teach various undergraduate and postgraduate modules in topics such as Behavioural Public Policy & Administration, Democratic Innovations, Deliberation and Environmental Policy.
+I teach on the Exeter MPA and am convenor of the MPA with Applied Studies Programme.

 Research group links